 Connect / Disconnect / Shut Down

-DDEApp Client can be connect or disconnect from DDEApp Server when required using function
+DDEApp Client can be connected or disconnected from DDEApp Server when required using function

-.
-Server will get notify when a client is connected or disconnected.
+Disconnect().
+Server will get notified when a client is connected or disconnected.

 Besides, the client can request server to shut down using